nizhu/ruby-intro-site/source/_posts/2013-08-01-accessing-the-twitter-api.markdown

 categories: [Ruby, SENG2021]
 ---

 Since mid June this year, Twitter has forced users to use OAuth to authenticate and access its API.
 You can no longer access its data in a trivial way like the GitHub example before.
-You must get 4 keys from [Twitter's developer page][5]: ```Consumer key```, ```Consumer secret```, ```Access token``` and ```Access secret``` - don't need to know what they mean yet, but be sure that the 2 secret keys are be shared.
+You must get 4 keys from [Twitter's developer page][5]: ```Consumer key```, ```Consumer secret```, ```Access token``` and ```Access secret``` - don't need to know what they mean yet, but be sure that the 2 secret keys are not shared.
 OAuth is a real pain.
 These 4 keys won't give you access.
 They'll let you get 3 more one use keys which you can then use to access the API.

 Fortunately for you as a Ruby user, there are two libraries that will do all the menial work for you.
 [Twitter][1] is a conveniently named library to access the standard Twitter API (it is not developed by Twitter Inc) while the other, [TweetStream][2] is designed to use Twitter's streaming API (kind of like email pushing on your phone).
 It's unlikely that you'll need to use the streaming API for this assignment so I won't be showing you TweetStream.